jeapostrophe/racket-android/README.md

 # DEPENDENCIES

-- OS X development machine (This is not an intrinsic requirement, but a happenstance of how we made it.)
+## If you are using an OS X development machine...

+- Android SDK 23 with 23.0.2 build tools installed in `~/Library/Android/sdk` (the default location that Android Studio puts it in.)

+- Android NDK for version 23, compiler version 4.9 installed in `~/Library/Android/sdk/ndk-bundle` (default location) (Perhaps we can generalize the build process to use a different one, but it is tested with this one)

+## If you are using a Debian Linux development machine...

+ - Android SDK 23 with 23.0.3 build tools installed in `/usr/lib/android-sdk` (system location from `apt-get install google-android-build-tools-23-installer`)

+ - Android NDK for version 23, compiler version 4.9 installed in `/usr/lib/android-ndk` (system location from `apt-get install google-android-ndk-installer`)

+## And also, no matter your development machine...

 - A Java JRE/JDK of the 1.8.0-era.
 (We test with 1.8.0_92.)

-- Android SDK 23 with 23.0.2 build tools installed in `~/Library/Android/sdk` (the default location that Android Studio puts it in.)

-- Android NDK for version 23, compiler version 4.9 installed in `~/Library/Android/sdk/ndk-bundle` (default location) (Perhaps we can generalize the build process to use a different one, but it is tested with this one)

 - An Android device that supports version 23, uses armeabi, and support OpenGL ES 3.
 We test with the Google Pixel C.

 - A Racket version that supports `--enable-ffipoll` (6.6 and later)

 - The Racket packages, `lux`, `opengl`, and `mode-lambda`.
+(Run `raco pkg install mode-lambda`, and accept the installation of the dependencies.)

 # USAGE